Determine AI Module Classification (AI Native / AI Enabled / No AI / Not Known / Not Applicable)

 Testing checklist

-4. App with no AI signals → expect No AI or Not Known
+3. Traditional product with no AI signals → expect No AI or Not Known

-5. Non-software vendor → expect Not Applicable
+4. Non-software entity → expect Not Applicable